• Skip to primary navigation

 Low voltage LED light bulb

-Extra low voltage lighting consists of small tungsten halogen bulbs producing two or three times the light of conventional bulbs of equal wattage.
+Originally, ELV lighting used small tungsten halogen bulbs, which produced two to three times the light of conventional bulbs of the same wattage.
+Today, these have mostly been replaced by LED bulbs.

 Low Voltage Lighting Categories

-Lighting in the home falls into three categories – general, task and specific.
+Home lighting typically falls into three categories: general, task, and specific.

 Planning Low Voltage Lighting Installation